 Owning a home comes with a lot of responsibilities.
 Heating that home is one of them.
-We know, you're a strong, independant homeowner, and you can handle it.
-But for when you run into some snags with your furnace, here are some tips on what might be going on and what you can do to fix it:
+We know, you're a strong, independent homeowner, and you can handle it.
+But for when you run into some snags with your furnace, here are some tips on what might be going on and what you can do to fix it.

 While it may not feel like it now, winter is coming.
 Before it gets here, it’s important to consider how you will be heating your home.
 Think about what it cost you last year.
 Were you happy with the figure?
 Were you comfortable with the system?
 If you weren’t, it’s time to talk about what can be done differently, and I would like to point out a few things for you to consider, or rather one thing; oil.